davidzuma/davidzuma/README.md

 - 👋 Hi, I’m @davidzuma.
 Curious and ambitious data scientist always looking for new challenges.
 - 👀 I’m interested in python and machine learning.
-Here you can find some of projects:
+Here you can find my projects:
     * Master's thesis:
     *
 - 💞️ If you are looking for collaboration do not hesitate to contact.